Contact:

 Industrial demolition work refers to the planned, safe, and systematic deconstruction of industrial plants, production halls, power plant areas, silos, tanks, chimneys, foundations, and massive machine foundations.
 The focus is on dismantling complex steel and reinforced concrete structures, separating composite materials, and ensuring low-contaminant, resource-efficient recovery.
 In practice, engineering methodology and structural diagnostics are combined with the precise use of hydraulic tools such as concrete pulverizers or rock and concrete splitters.
-Depending on the project, applications range from concrete demolition and special demolition and building gutting and cutting to rock excavation and tunnel construction, natural stone extraction, and special demolition.
+Depending on the project, applications range from concrete demolition and special demolition and building gutting and cutting to rock excavation and tunnel construction and natural stone extraction.
+Robust documentation, transparent material flow management, and the alignment of methods with environmental and emission targets are integral to professional execution.

 Industrial demolition work means the planned deconstruction of industrial structures and plant components, taking into account structural stability, occupational safety, environmental and emission control, as well as circular economy principles.
 The process includes investigation and assessment of the existing structure, selecting suitable methods (mechanical crushing, hydraulic splitting, shearing, cutting), separate recording of material flows, and project-specific logistics.
 In contrast to conventional building demolition, load-bearing structures are often more heavily reinforced, structural members are larger, and plant components are technically complex.
 Typical core tasks include selective dismantling, controlled reduction of reinforced concrete with concrete pulverizers, low-vibration opening of massive components with rock and concrete splitters, and the safe separation and packaging of contaminated or explosion-prone components.